GalvanizeOpenSource/stats-shortcourse/docs/_sources/probability-concepts.rst.txt

    set(['A', 'B', 'C', 'D', 'E', 'F'])
    >>> complement_a = sample_space.difference(a)

-   Can you give an example of De Morgan's laws in Python?
+   Can you demonstrate De Morgan's laws in Python?

 Random Variables